kevinstsauveur/kevin.st-sauveur.net/README.md

 # Images

-Images are stored at [`/static/images`](https://github.com/kevinstsauveur/kevin.st-sauveur.ca/tree/main/static/img).
+Images are stored in [`/static/images`](https://github.com/kevinstsauveur/kevin.st-sauveur.ca/tree/main/static/img).

 ## Image optimization and compression

-To reduce loading time, use the [WebP](https://developers.google.com/speed/webp) format to optimize and compress JPG/PNG/GIF image.
+To reduce loading time, use the [AVIF](https://aomediacodec.github.io/av1-avif/) and [WebP](https://developers.google.com/speed/webp) format to optimize and compress JPG/PNG/GIF images.

-Command used:

--   For every still profile image: `cwebp input.png -q 80 -pass 10 -m 6 -hint picture -o output.webp`
--   For every still picture image: `cwebp input.png -q 80 -pass 10 -m 6 -hint photo -o output.webp`
+Code has been added to handle AVIF and WebP.
+As a fallback, JPG will be used for non supported browsers.